xing/hops/plugin/readme.md

 };
 ```

-The plugin's constructor takes a single options object as an argument.
+The plugin's constructor takes a single options object as an argument, which is also passed along to the template.
 The supported options are documented below.

 ### Options